 Providing top-quality content

-Over fifty titles are available on the system, and the Oculus team has made it clear what their approach is for the store.
+Over fifty titles were available on the system, at launch and the Oculus team has made it clear what their approach is for the store.
 It will not be similar to Steam, where a deluge of titles fills the store with poor-quality titles.
 It will be curated, with the best of titles on the platform.
 While some may disagree, Oculus priorities quality over quantity.

 For some, the number may be disappointing.
 Steam supports thousands of indie developers, allowing them to send in titles for purchase.
 Yet curation is painful as it is so full of poor-quality games that choosing one can be a chore.
 The team wishes the choice to be more accessible by having users assume all titles are, at a basic level, decent quality for the system.
 Time will tell if this approach works.